23. Mixture models

 # Add CDFs

-for i, gene in enumerate(df):
+for i, gene in enumerate(df.schema):

 plots[i] = plot_theor_cdf(gene, plots[i])